Sanne Van Looy

-Sanne Van Looy (born 26, February 1991 in Deurne) is a Belgian politician of the New Flemish Alliance party, she has served as a Member of the Flemish Parliament since 2024 representing the Antwerp constituency.
+Sanne Van Looy (born 26 February 1991) is a Belgian politician of the New Flemish Alliance party, she has served as a Member of the Flemish Parliament since 2024 representing the Antwerp constituency.

 Biography

-Van Looy grew up in Malle, Flanders where she attended school before studying in Italy and graduating with a degree from the University of Bologna.
+Van Looy was born in Deurne and grew up in Malle, Flanders where she attended school before studying in Italy and graduating with a degree from the University of Bologna.
 She then obtained a master's degree in history at KU Leuven before completing postgraduate studies in education at the University of Antwerp in 2014.
 Afterwards, she worked as a secondary school teacher in Hoogstraten.
 In 2022, she worked as a parliamentary assistant to N-VA politicians Kathleen Krekels and in 2024 was an advisor in the office of Flemish minister Zuhal Demir on education.

 In 2016, she was elected as a councilor for the N-VA in Malle and was appointed chairwoman of the N-VA's Malle branch.
 From 2019 to 2022 she served as an alderman for social mobility.
 In the 2024 Belgian regional elections Van Looy was elected to the Flemish Parliament.